Skip Navigation

 Student Council

 Student Council members are called upon to act as tour guides during our school open houses and to assist with other schoolwide assemblies and events.
 Students volunteer as speakers at all local parishes to kick off our annual Catholic Schools Week Celebration in January.
+The Council has also identified local charities in need and has organized fundraisers to serve them.

 Schoolwide and Parish Projects